Mihai212/mihai212/README.md

 During my "FastTrackIT" course, I successfully ✅ manually tested, created, and executed test scenarios for an [**e-Commerce**](https://ecommerce-playground.lambdatest.io/) site from scratch using Selenium WebDriver in Java, further solidifying my theorethical and practical testing abilities.

-I actually started in Octomber 2024 a [**"SQL Complete Mastery Course from Code With Mosh"**](https://codewithmosh.com/p/complete-sql-mastery) which I hope it will help me to learn databases to improve my knowledge.
+I actually started in October 2024 a [**"SQL Complete Mastery Course from Code With Mosh"**](https://codewithmosh.com/p/complete-sql-mastery) which I hope it will help me to learn databases to improve my knowledge.

 Feel free to connect with me to discuss opportunities or share insights!